GreatCowBASIC/Help/output/md/variable_types.md

 <span class="strong">**Using Variables**</span>

-Byte variables do not need any special commands to set them up - just put the name of the variable in to the command where the variable is needed.
+Byte variables do not need any special commands to set them up - just put the name of the variable into the command where the variable is needed.
 However, it is good practice to "dimension" all byte variables and to use `#OPTION EXPLICIT`. `#OPTION EXPLICIT` mandates the "dimensioning" of all variables in the user program.
 Using `#OPTION EXPLICIT` will improve the quality of the program.

 Other types of variable can be used in a very similar way, except that